Skip to Content

 2. Individuals engaging in conduct that violates university policy or the law, as determined by university officials, may be removed from campus.

-2. Faculty who engage in violation of this policy may be subject to disciplinary actions in accordance with the Texas State Faculty Handbook.
+4. Faculty who engage in violation of this policy may be subject to disciplinary actions in accordance with the Faculty Handbook and under Chapter V, Paragraph 4 of the TSUS Rules and Regulations.

-4. Appeal of a decision or requests for exception under this policy should be directed to the Office of the Vice President of Student Success, or designee, at least three business days prior to the start of the activity or event.
+5. Appeal of a decision to deny or approve an event or expressive activity or requests for exception under this policy should be directed to the Dean of Students office at least three business days prior to the start of the activity or event.
 Appeals and exceptions may be submitted via the Expressive Activity Appeal/Exception Form.

-5. Persons wishing to submit a grievance regarding a violation of their freedom of expression rights should contact the Office of the Vice President of Student Success.
+6. Persons wishing to submit a complaint regarding a violation of their freedom of expression rights should contact the Office of the Vice President for Student Success.

 9. RELATED STATUTES, POLICIES, OR REQUIREMENTS